rohanxminocha/ExpiryTracker-yuHacks2021/README.md

 We successfully designed and programmed an app using a language we had minimal experience in just 24 hours.
 We managed to accomplish this even though we were in different time zones.

 ## What we learned
-We learned how to design an app using React Native and project management, time management, and, most importantly, collaboration and communication.
+We learned how to design an app using React Native and project management, time management, and most importantly, collaboration and communication.

 ## What's next for XpiryTrackr?
 We plan to flush out the features more and improve inventory management.